 Under this rule, trans fat is listed as a separate line item under saturated fat.
 However, if a food contains less than 0.5 grams of trans fat per serving, food manufacturers may list it as containing 0 grams of trans fat.
 So, a food may contain trans fats in small amounts, but still be considered “trans-fat free.”

 The only way to be sure that a food is completely free of trans fat is to carefully inspect the ingredient list for the phrases “partially hydrogenated” or “shortening."
 These terms indicate that the food contains trans fats.
-This also makes it important to pay attention to serving sizes, since eating just two servings of a food could boost the trans fat content to a higher level.
+This also makes it important to pay attention to serving sizes, since eating just 2 servings of a food could boost the trans fat content to a higher level.

 In addition to reading the Nutrition Facts panel, here are some ways for identifying foods that contain trans fats: